What Is Inflammation? Can Ayurvedic Detox Help Reduce It?

 An Ayurvedic detox for inflammation is generally considered safe for all healthy adults.

-• Individuals over 30 are recommended Ayurvedic detoxification for general well-being.
+Individuals over 30 may consider Ayurvedic detoxification as part of supporting general well-being.

-• Repeated use of painkillers and antibiotics burdens digestion and impacts gut health; an Ayurvedic detox can help reset doshic balance and support agni.
+- Repeated use of painkillers and antibiotics can burden digestion and impact gut health; an Ayurvedic detox may help support doshic balance and Agni.

-• Those experiencing recurring symptoms such as stiffness, bloating, heaviness, lethargy, or joint discomfort—often linked to ama accumulation—may benefit.
+- Those experiencing recurring symptoms such as stiffness, bloating, heaviness, lethargy, or joint discomfort often associated in Ayurveda with Ama accumulation —may find it beneficial.

-• Individuals in their 50s and beyond, when metabolic efficiency declines, may find detoxification supportive in restoring balance.
+- Individuals in their 50s and beyond, when metabolic efficiency naturally declines, may find detoxification supportive in maintaining balance.

 Know more about chronic inflammation and how to prevent and help heal – click here!